Valentine: Lateef Adedimeji surprises wife with special dinner, roses and gifts

-Valentine’s Day: Lateef Adedimeji Gives Wife Special Treat, Gets Room Decorated With Balloons, Roses, etc
+Valentine’s Day: Lateef Adedimeji Gives Wife Special Treat, Gets Room Decorated With Balloons, Roses

 Like many others, the movie star employed familiar tactics to surprise his wife as well as give her a romantic treat.